MrCirca/Ansible-Repository/README.md

 # Ansible Glusterfs Proxmox roles
 It's a deployment that automates the installation of Glusterfs and Proxmox stack.
-This project, has 3 main roles.
+This project, has 4 main roles.
 1. Proxmox role: Exchange ssh public keys between hosts and create Proxmox cluster.
-2. Common role: Has commont tasks such as create filesystem
+2. Common role: Has tasks for filesystem creation
 3. LVM role: Prepare volume groups and logical volumes which will be used for GlusterFS storage
 4. Glusterfs role: Create Glusterfs cluster and create gluster volume